Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

     + Where acquired elsewhere due credit will be noted
 3. Clear and concise descriptions
     + Entirely the work and original words of the developer
-4. Accessible contact details for relevant staff to facilitate both in-hours and out-of-hours consulation
+4. Accessible contact details for relevant staff to facilitate both in-hours and out-of-hours consulation (Future Development Page)
-5. Contact forms including the possibility of photo uploads
+5. Contact forms including the possibility of photo uploads (Future Development Page)
     + Forms designed by the developer : photographs see point 2
 6. WhatsApp integration (not currently achievable)